 I hold a Master of Arts by Research from the University of Leeds, titled Challenging Ableist Perceptions of Disability and Cure Through Contemporary Cultural Narratives.
 My BA (Joint Honours) in English and Sociology is also from the University of Leeds.

-Between 2013 and 2019 I worked for a number of disability charities, gaining knowledge of, and contacts within, contemporary disability politics and activism.
+Between 2013 and 2019 I worked for a number of disability charities, gaining knowledge of contemporary disability politics and activism.

 My PhD is funded by the AHRC through the White Rose College of the Arts & Humanities (WRoCAH).